bennojoy/mysql/README.md

 Note: If users are specified and password/privileges are not specified, then default values are set.

-3) Install mysql server and create 2 databases and 2 users and configure the database as replication master with one database configured for replication.
+3) Install MySQL Server and create 2 databases and 2 users and configure the database as replication master with one database configured for replication.

       - hosts: all